Presbyterian Church in America: Outside North America

 The PCA has a presbytery in Chile with more than five congregations and missions.

-The Potomac Presbytery proposed to elect a provisional presbytery in the Latin American county of Paraguay with 4–5 congregations and church plants in Asunción and the nearby cities.
+The Potomac Presbytery proposed to elect a provisional presbytery in the Latin American country of Paraguay with 4–5 congregations and church plants in Asunción and the nearby cities.
 The Presbytery worked in the country for 15–20 years.
 The goal is to establish a National Presbyterian Church in Paraguay.

 Demographics

 Korean churches

 The membership of the PCA is predominantly Caucasian (80%), but the denomination includes more than 260 Korean-American Churches in 9 Korean Presbyteries.
 The first Korean Presbytery was formed in 1982; since then the number of presbyteries has grown to 9, namely the Korean Capital Presbytery, the Korean Central Presbytery, the Korean Eastern Presbytery, the Korean Northeastern Presbytery, the Korean Northwest Presbytery, the Korean Southeastern Presbytery, the Korean Southern Presbytery and the Korean Southwest Presbytery, and the recently formed Korean Southwest Orange County Presbytery.

 Korean PCA churches have contributed significantly to the denominational leadership and the church at large.
 In 2013, Michael Oh was appointed CEO of Lausanne Committee for World Evangelization.
 In 2014, Lloyd Kim was appointed coordinator of Mission to the World.
 In 2017, PCA elected its first non-Anglo moderator, Alexander Jun.
 The same year, Joel Kim was appointed as president of Westminster Seminary California.
 In 2019, Walter Kim was elected president of National Association of Evangelicals and in 2020, Julius Kim was selected as president of The Gospel Coalition.

 Koreans comprise approximately 15% of the denomination, and the majority of them are located in the West coast and Northeast regions.
 In recent years several independent Korean congregations have joined the PCA to be a part of a conservative Presbyterian denomination.
-The largest PCA church is a Korean church located in Anaheim, CA called Sarang Community Church of Southern California and the second largest, Korean Central Presbyterian Church in Centreville, Virginia.
-All the Korean churches in the PCA appoint non-ordained deaconesses and women encouragers (Kwonsa) who are elected and installed so that women can care for other women in the church.
-Such has been the practice of all Korean Presbyterian churches since its inception which is practiced across denominational boundaries.
+The largest PCA church is a Korean church located in Centreville, Virginia called Korean Central Presbyterian Church and the second largest, called Sarang Community Church of Southern California in Anaheim, California.
+Many Korean churches in the PCA appoint non-ordained deaconesses and women encouragers (Kwonsa) who are elected and installed so that women can care for other women in the church.
+Such has been the practice of all Korean Presbyterian churches since its inception, which is practiced across denominational boundaries.